abhishek9871/nesteryrelease/DEPLOYMENT_GUIDE.md

 ## Monitoring and Maintenance

 ### Health Checks
+The API provides health check endpoints:
+- Primary: `/v1/` (root endpoint with v1 prefix)
+- Legacy: `/v1/health` (explicit health path with v1 prefix)
+- Nginx proxy: `/health` (proxied to `/v1/health` for backward compatibility)

-The API provides a health check endpoint at `/api/health` that returns the status of the application and its dependencies.
+These endpoints return the status of the application and its dependencies.

 ### Logging
 Logs are output to the console and can be viewed: